michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 2. with whom the kings of the earth have committed fornication, and they who dwell in the earth have been made drunk by the wine of her fornication.

-3. And he led me into the desert, in the spirit; and I saw a woman sitting on a beast of prey which was red,Sumoqo. full of names of blasphemy, (and) having seven heads and ten horns.
+3. And he led me into the desert, in the spirit; and I saw a woman sitting on a beast of prey which was red,

-4. And the woman was arrayed in purple and scarlet,Zachurith. and golden with goldMadhabo b'dhabo. and precious stones and pearls; having a cup of gold in her hand, full of pollutions and uncleanness of her fornicationsby which she hath polluted the earth.
+4. And the woman was arrayed in purple and scarlet,

 5. And upon her forehead the name was written, Mystery: Babel the Great, the Mother of Harlots and of the Abominations of the Earth.